mythz/jquip/README.md

 jQuery getting too big?

-The primary projects goals would be for the feedback/demand of this project to kickstart jquery.com into re-organizing its code-base so it's more modular since we believe that the most useful parts of jQuery is a fraction of its code-base.
+The primary goal of this project would be for the feedback/demand to kickstart jquery.com into re-organizing its code-base so it's more modular since we believe we've proved the most useful parts of jQuery is a fraction of its code-base.

+To this end, follow this project if you want jquery.com to measure the demand for this.

 # Introducing jquip - aka jQuery-in-parts.